Alexia/php7mar/README.md

 PHP 7 MAR, or just "php7mar", is a command line utility to generate reports on existing PHP 5 to assist developers in porting their code quickly.
 It will run against invididual files or entire project folders.
 Reports contain line numbers, issues noted, and suggested fixes along with documentation links.

 ####Will php7mar automatically fix my code?
-No, php7mar does implement a lexer and can not determine the intent of the code.
-It uses string matching and regular expressions to find syntax changes that may cause issues when porting code to PHP 7.
+No, php7mar does implement a full lexer to determine code changes and can not determine the intent of the code.
+It uses lexer tokenizing, string matching, and regular expressions to find syntax changes that may cause issues when porting code to PHP 7.

 #Usage
 First, start by downloading or cloning this repository.
 It does not need to be placed inside the folder containing the source code.